 Often, when the term “domestic violence” comes to mind, we think of a battered woman with black eyes and bruises, fleeing with her children in the middle of the night to a local woman’s shelter.

-We rarely consider teenagers as being “victims” of domestic abuse by an intimate partner.
+We rarely consider teenagers as being “victims” of domestic abuse or sexual assault by an intimate partner.
 Yet, statistics across the country reveal a shocking new truth.

 Dating abuse is defined as “a pattern of behavior where one person uses threats of, or actually uses physical, sexual, verbal, or emotional abuse to control his or her dating partner” (Source: Indiana Coalition Against Domestic Violence – Dating Abuse Facts and Action Steps).

 Alarmingly, one in three teenagers report being a victim of violence in a dating relationship.
 Nearly 1.5 million high school students nationwide experience physical abuse from a dating partner in a single year.
 Unfortunately, only 33% of teens who have been in or are aware of an abusive dating relationship report telling anyone about it.
 Parents are often unaware that their teens are suffering from dating abuse.
 Though 82% of parents feel confident that they could recognize the signs if their child was experiencing dating abuse, a majority of parents (58%) could not correctly identify all of the warning signs of abuse (Source: www.teendvmonth.org/research).